Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

 Enforces Google Safe Browsing in standard mode.
 For advanced mode and sending data to Google, increase to 2.

 I just don't trust my family to not find and disable the feature, especially if there was an unfiltered DNS server.

+## `enable-google-safebrowsing-less-private.json.sample`

+This would enable Google Safebrowsing and send additional data to Google including downloads etc.

 ## `enable-labs.json`